 - When you first run the SDR program, the frequency displayed may be incorrect, but the spectrum display will still be accurate in terms of offsets.
 Setting the center frequency display to 1.000 or 10.000 MHz, for example, will make it easy to see how many kHz above or below the current KX3 frequency another signal is. - Initially connect only the IQ signal cable between the KX3 and the PC soundcard.
 Leave the USB/serial cable for radio control disconnected until you have the spectrum display working properly. - Select the correct soundcard input for the program.
 If your PC has an internal soundcard but you are using an add-on card, you must configure the program to use the correct soundcard. - Set the correct sampling rate.
 Use of 48 kHz sampling will result in a display of almost 48 kHz: 24 kHz above and 24 kHz below the frequency to which the KX3 is tuned.
 96 kHz sampling will yield approximately +/- 48 kHz of spectrum, and 192 kHz sampling will yield a display of about +/- 96 kHz. - Enable the RX IQ output from the KX3 by setting MENU: RX I/Q to ON.
 (This increases the KX3's receive-mode current drain by about 10-15 mA.) - The RX I/Q outputs from a receiver are not "flat" over an infinite frequency range; the signal-conversion process results in some slope (decrease in gain) as you move farther from the center frequency.
 In the case of the KX3, the signal will be reduced by about 2.5 dB at +/- 24 kHz, 4 dB at +/- 48 kHz, and 7 dB at +/- 96 kHz.
-The spectrum amplitude on the display,
+The spectrum amplitude on the display, including the apparent noise floor of the receiver, will "roll off" by these amounts.

-&lt;sup>3 The RX I/Q jack's analog signal is in I and Q format.
+3 The RX I/Q jack's analog signal is in I and Q format.
 I and Q refer to the two parts of a phase-quadrature signal, which simply means the two signals are 90 degrees apart in phase.
-Software applications can use this information to mathematically reconstruct the signals for display and demodulation purposes.
+The PX3, as well as PC software applications, can use this information to mathematically reconstruct the signals for display and demodulation purposes.